ervkc/Data-Analysis-Portfolio/README.md

 # Portfolio

-This ongoing portfolio contains projects developed for academic and professional purposes.
+This ongoing portfolio contains projects developed for academic and personal purposes.

 | Project          | Description       |
 | ---------------- | ----------------- |